ioBroker/ioBroker.vis/README.md

 -->
 ## Changelog
 ### **WORK IN PROGRESS**
-* (foxriver76) fix problem, that vis is not loading if a single widget has a script error
+* (foxriver76) fixed problem, that vis is not loading if a single widget has a script error
+* (bluefox) added the editor for bindings
+* (bluefox) background does not used if in iframe

 ### 2.3.2 (2023-10-14)
 * (bluefox) Allowed showing only selected widgets in edit mode